 Ever wondered what the true difference between journaling and keeping a diary is?
 Denise Kenny Byrne of The Head Plan broke it down for us and, put simply: ‘Journaling puts you in the driver seat of life and keeping a diary puts you in the passenger seat of life’.

 If the past few months have taught us anything, it’s the importance of taking a few moments out of our schedules to dedicate to ourselves.

-We spoke to Denise Kenny, founder of The Head Plan Guided Journal and The Head Plan Community app, about all things mindfulness and journaling.
+We spoke to Denise Kenny Byrne, founder of The Head Plan Guided Journal and The Head Plan Community app – and the winner of Start-up of the Year at this year’s IMAGE PwC Businesswoman of the Year Awards – about all things mindfulness and journaling.
 A wellness coach and certified meditation teacher, she’s passionate about incorporating balance and self-care into daily life – a change she believes we can all make, and quite easily so too.

 I feel keeping a diary is more reflective – looking back on the day gone and noting down what happened good or bad in the past tense.
 Keeping a journal is more looking forward – planning your day ahead and aligning yourself to actions that will make those good moments, achievements and goals happen.

 Journaling puts you in the driver seat of life and keeping a diary puts you in the passenger seat of life.

 Is it important to physically write out journal entries?